rpuntaie/mutt-wizard/README.rst

     So you could edit them after or not use *mw add* at all.

     Just keep the *Path*, *path* and *account* ending in the email address.

+    If *notmuch* is installed,
+    then *export MWNOTMUCHNEW=0* suppresses calling it at sync.

 DEPENDENCIES
 ============